 As mentioned earlier, an inside bar forms within the range of the mother bar.
 While some traders measure the range between the high and low of the mother bar, others take into account its wicks as well.
 Anyway, this is not important.
 An inside bar can occur at the top, in the middle or at the bottom of the previous bar.

 It’s not uncommon that the two bars have equal lows but the high of the mother bar is higher than the high of the inside bar.
 If the two bars have equal highs, the mother bar must have a lower low.
 If, however, the candles have equal high and lows, this is not an inside bar formation.

 In the image below, you can see common inside bar patterns.
 The mother bar can be followed by one or several inside bars.
-The second drawing shows a mother bar and two inside bars, with each new bar fitting within the range of the previous bar.
-This setup is also referred to as a spiral inside bar.
+The second drawing shows a mother bear and two inside bars, with each new bar fitting within the range of the previous bar.
+This setup is also referred to as a spiral inside the bar.
 The longer the formation, the stronger its breakout will be.